Retina and Vitreous Diseases

 AMD is the leading cause of blindness and vision loss for Americans age 65 and older.
 If the blood vessels in the eye have not leaked, this is dry AMD.
 Left untreated, this condition gets progressively worse.
 Wet AMD occurs in more advanced forms of the disease when blood vessels in the eye leak and many new blood vessels develop in the macula, which is the center of the retina.

-When the blood sugar is too high over time, diabetic eye disease may result.
+When the blood sugar is too high over time due to diabetes, diabetic eye disease may result.
 Conditions include diabetic retinopathy and diabetic macular edema.
 If untreated, these conditions can result in significant loss of vision or blindness.

 This rare condition occurs after cataract surgery and results in the displacement of the implanted lens.
 In some cases, the lens may enter the vitreous fluid in the cavity of the eye, which can lead to retinal detachment.